Last updated on November 20, 2025

 Amazon Elastic Container Service Cheat Sheet

-- ECS can be used to create a consistent deployment and build experience, manage, and scale batch and Extract-Transform-Load (ETL) workloads, and build sophisticated application architectures on a microservices model.
+- It creates a consistent deployment and build experience, allowing you to manage and scale batch and ETL workloads, and build sophisticated application architectures on a microservices model.

 - Amazon ECS is a regional service.